 “I know,” Ezekiel muttered, glancing at her face.

 “You don’t know.
-She knows nothing but demons.
-It may sound fun and interesting but it’s not.
+People want to know what else is there, what lies beyond the veil of death but no one understands that everything comes with a price.
+It may sound fun for a week or a year but not forever.
 Imagine that one day, you wake up and you can’t see the sun anymore.
 That’s how it is,” Andrew explained as simply as he could.

 “Is it because she might be the inheritor?”
 Ezekiel suddenly asked.

-“I don’t know.
-You should ask someone who does.”
-Andrew hesitated.
-He had a feeling that Eneizar lied but he wasn’t sure of anything, anyway.
-Her role was vague and the demons were blaming one another, making her destiny even more questionable than it already was.
+Andrew hesitated to say more.
+He had a feeling that Eneizar lied about a lot of stuff but he wasn’t sure of anything, anyway.
+Her role was vague and the demons were blaming one another, making everything more complicated than it was already.

 Andy bit his lip and typed the name.
 He might have done something bad that would annoy her later on, but at the same time he was doing her a favour.